heathgr/s-is-for-store/README.md

 [![CircleCI](https://circleci.com/gh/heathgr/s-is-for-store.svg?style=svg)](https://circleci.com/gh/heathgr/s-is-for-store)

 S is for Store is a state container for JavaScript applications.
-It offers straighforward state managment with the following features:
+It offers straightforward state management with the following features:

-- Simmple architecture.
+- Simple architecture.
 Setup projects without having to rely on an oppressive amount of boilerplate.
 - Side effects are easily managed.
 Make http requests without having to rely on middleware.
 - Written in TypeScript so type support is available out of the box.